Artifex Pereo

-Artifex Pereo was an American rock band from Louisville, Kentucky that formed in 2008.
+Artifex Pereo is an American rock band from Louisville, Kentucky that formed in 2008.
 The band released two independent releases before being signed to Tooth & Nail Records.
 In 2014, the band released their debut studio album entitled Time in Place that charted on two Billboard charts.

 Background

 Artifex Pereo are from Louisville, Kentucky, and they formed as a band in 2008.
 The band name originates from the phrase "Qualis artifex pereo", Roman emperor Nero's famous last words.
 In Latin this translates to "what an artist dies with me", "artifex" meaning artist and "pereo" meaning perishes.

 Music

-In April 2014, The band signed with Tooth & Nail Records, and later the next month released their debut studio album.
+In April 2014, the band signed with Tooth & Nail Records, and later the next month released their debut studio album.